Annulments

 In San Diego, Can I File for the Annulment but also File for Dissolution of Marriage?

-Yes, depending on the circumstances, we may recommend that litigants consider filing for both annulment and divorce (in case the judge denies the annulment claim.)
+Yes, depending on the circumstances, we may recommend that litigants consider filing for both.
 This is known as “pleading in the alternative,” and can be done by providing the necessary information for both dissolution and annulment on the Petition form.

 A putative spouse is one who enters into a marriage genuinely believing that the contract is valid.
 To recognize putative spouse status, the court must confirm that both parties met all the requirements, such as undergoing a proper marriage ceremony and obtaining a valid marriage license.

-The legal concept of putative spouse status is crucial in annulment proceedings as it safeguards the “innocent” party’s rights in cases where the marriage is deemed null/invalid.
+The legal concept of putative spouse status is crucial in proceedings as it safeguards the “innocent” party’s rights in cases where the marriage is deemed null/invalid.
 In cases such as these, the judge may issue orders related to community property division, spousal support, and child custody.
 Pertaining to this, the person responsible for the invalidity of that marriage cannot legally seek putative spouse status.

 What Happens After an Annulment in San Diego?

-• You can amend the petition to rectify the information resulting in the denial; or
+If the judge denies your petition you have two options: You can amend the petition to rectify the information resulting in the denial; or Alter the form and petition for a divorce.

-If the judge approves your annulment, the state no longer legally recognizes your marriage.
+If the judge approves your request, the state no longer legally recognizes your marriage.
 It is as though you were never married to your ex-spouse, and the state will remove all information regarding your marriage from their record(s).
-Before you file for an annulment, you must assess and understand all the implications for you, your spouse, and any kids you may have from the marriage.

 Please call or contact our office online to arrange for an appointment about your case today.